Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Related work and novel contributions

 where superscript $C$ indicates that~\eqref{eq:def_client_risk_t} is calculated by a client.
 In most cases, $\D_i$ is unknown and the true loss is approximated by its empirical counterpart,

 PAC-Bayes theory \citep{PAC} provides a guarantee on the worst loss clients may suffer by upper bounding the unknown true risk in~\eqref{eq:def_client_risk_t} based on the empirical risk in~\eqref{eq:def_client_risk_e}.
 The original PAC bound by \citet{PAC} assumes that the prior, $P$, is independent of the data.
-However, in our setup, the prior is obtained from the FL algorithm acting on the data subset $\S_i$, hence, is \textit{data-dependent}. \citet{Roy2018} propose a recipe for adapting any PAC bound with data-free prior to a data-dependent prior that is stable to slight changes in the data, formalized by the notion of \textit{Differential Privacy (DP)} defined below. \looseness -1 \begin{definition}[\citep{DP}] Let $\epsilon_i \in \R_+$ and $\mathcal {A}$ be a \textit{randomized} algorithm that takes a dataset as input and generates a stochastic output.
-The algorithm $\mathcal {A}$ is $\epsilon_i$-differentially private if for all datasets $\S_i$ and $\hat{\S}_i$ that differ in a single data sample and all subsets $\mathcal{O}$ of possible outcomes of $\mathcal{A}$,
+However, in our setup, the prior is obtained from the FL algorithm acting on the data subset $\S_i$, hence, is \textit{data-dependent}. \citet{Roy2018} propose a recipe for adapting any PAC bound with data-free prior to a data-dependent prior that is stable to slight changes in the data, formalized by the notion of \textit{Differential Privacy (DP)} defined below. \looseness -1 \begin{definition}[\citep{DP}] Let $\epsilon_i \in \R_+$ and $\mathcal {A}$ be a \textit{randomized} algorithm that generates a stochastic output given an input dataset.
+The algorithm $\mathcal {A}$ preserves $\epsilon_i$-DP if for all datasets $\S_i$ and $\hat{\S}_i$ that differ in a single data sample and all subsets $\mathcal{O}$ of possible outcomes of $\mathcal{A}$,

-where the probability is taken over the randomness used by the algorithm. \end{definition} Intuitively, \eqref{eq:def_dp} states that $\mathcal{A}$ is stable w.r.t changing one sample of $\S$ \citep{DP_stability}.
-The parameter $\epsilon$ controls the privacy/stability level and is smaller if $\mathcal{A}$ is more private/stable.
+where the probability is w.r.t the algorithm's randomness. \end{definition} Intuitively, \eqref{eq:def_dp} bounds the stability of $\mathcal{A}$ to changing a single sample of $\S$ \citep{DP_stability}.
+The privacy/stability level is controlled by $\epsilon$: for a smaller $\epsilon$, $\mathcal{A}$ is more private/stable.

 To state a PAC bound for client $i$, we regard the federated pipeline as a randomized algorithm that takes $\S_i$ as input and outputs $P=\mathcal{A}_{\S \backslash \S_i}(\S_i)$.
 The subscript $\S \backslash \S_i$ contains samples from all clients except $i$ and emphasizes that $P$ depends on data from other clients likewise.
 However, DP is only studied for the argument, $\S_i$.
 Randomization in $\mathcal{A}_{\S \backslash \S_i}$ arises from sampling the prior from the hyper-posterior. \looseness -1